-Approach to Sustainability Governance
+Our Approach to Sustainability Governance

 We are committed to creating positive, long-term value and emphasizing sustainable performance, as expected by our stakeholders.
-Consistent with our commitment, we conduct business in a socially responsible and ethical manner, including managing our impact on the economy, the environment, and the communities in which we operate.
+Consistent with our commitment, we embrace working to conduct business in a socially responsible and ethical manner, including managing our impact on the economy, the environment, and our communities.
 Since becoming a standalone midstream company in 2018, we have built a corporate culture that takes into account sustainable operations, encourages improvements where appropriate, and fosters honest and proactive communication with our stakeholders.
 Our goal is to be a positive contributor as we transition to a lower-carbon economy, engaging in sustainable business practices and creating long-term value for our shareholders, employees, customers, and communities.

 Chief Sustainability Officer and Executive Oversight

-ESG Committee and Working Groups
+ESG Steering Committee and Working Groups

-Equitrans has established a management-level ESG committee and seven ESG working groups to help implement and manage the day-to-day efforts and actions related to our most material ESG and sustainability topics.
-The CSO and ESG committee outline initiatives to maintain and improve our sustainability program and the ESG working groups develop plans to implement the initiatives.
+Equitrans established a management-level ESG Steering Committee and various ESG working groups to help implement and manage the day-to-day efforts and actions related to our most material ESG and sustainability topics.
+The CSO and ESG Steering Committee outline initiatives to maintain and improve our sustainability program, and the ESG working groups develop plans to implement the initiatives.
 During implementation, the ESG Steering Committee is responsible for providing oversight and allocating appropriate resources to the ESG working groups.

 United Nations Sustainable Development Goal Statement